 Is there a fee that I have to pay to attend the hospice volunteer training program?

 The fee for the hospice volunteer training course is $40.00.
-This fee will be reimbursed to those who continue as Huron Shores Hospice to volunteers after they finish training.
+This fee can be reimbursed to volunteers who continue with their volunteer hours after they finish training.

 Do I need to have knowledge of death and dying, or have experienced the loss of a family member or friend to be a good hospice volunteer?